Our 2025 Targets

 Define a list of packaging that is to be designated as problematic or unnecessary by 2021 and take measures to eliminate them by 2025

-By 2025, all plastic packaging is 100% reusable, recyclable, or compostable
+100% of plastic packaging will be reusable, recyclable, or compostable by 2025

 Undertake ambitious actions to effectively recycle or compost 50% of plastic packaging by 2025

 By 2025, the average recycled content or responsibly sourced bio-based content in plastic packaging will be 30%